DavisCarson/0-1-2-Knapsack/README.md

 - Extend the algorithm to handle **multiple copies** beyond 2, allowing more flexibility in how items can be packed.
 - Add a **user input feature** to specify values, weights, and capacities manually.
 - Implement a **graphical visualization** for the table-building process.

-### Technologies Used
-- Python 3
-- Random module for test data generation